DELETE Queries in JPA/JPQL

 DELETE FROM Country AS c // AS + an optional variable

-ObjectDB supports using the java.lang.Object class in queries (as an extension to JPA), so the following query can be used to delete all the objects in the database:
+ObjectDB supports using the java.lang.Object class in queries as an extension to JPA, so you can use the following query to delete all objects in the database:

 DELETE FROM Object

-DELETE queries are executed using the executeUpdateQuery.executeUpdate() - JPA MethodExecute an update or delete statement. method:
+DELETE queries are executed using the executeUpdatejakarta.persistence.Query.executeUpdate()Execute an update or delete statement. method:

-Java Persistence query language statement.("DELETE FROM Country").executeUpdateQuery.executeUpdate() - JPA MethodExecute an update or delete statement.();
+em.createQueryjakarta.persistence.EntityManager.createQuery(String)Create an instance of Query for executing a Jakarta Persistence query language statement.("DELETE FROM Country").executeUpdatejakarta.persistence.Query.executeUpdate()Execute an update or delete statement.();

-On success - the executeUpdate method returns the number of objects that have been deleted by the query.
+If successful, the executeUpdate method returns the number of objects that were deleted.

-The structure of DELETE queries is very simple relative to the structure of SELECT queries.
-DELETE queries cannot include multiple variables and JOIN, and cannot include the GROUP BY, HAVING and ORDER BY clauses.
+The structure of DELETE queries is simpler than that of SELECT queries.
+DELETE queries cannot include multiple variables, JOIN clauses, or the GROUP BY, HAVING, and ORDER BY clauses.

-For example, the following query deletes the countries with population size that is smaller than a specified limit:
+For example, the following query deletes countries with a population smaller than a specified limit:

 DELETE FROM Country c WHERE c.population < :p